Tykky/Raytracer/Documentation/rst/classes/bvhnode.rst

 Description
 ^^^^^^^^^^^^

-Bounding volume hierarchy (bvh) is a data structure for keeping track of all objects in the world.
+Bounding volume hierarchy (BVH) is a data structure for keeping track of all objects in the world.
 This is used for same purpose as
 Primitivelist but is highly optimized compared to the regular Primitivelist.
 Objects in the world are grouped by bounding boxes e.g 10 spheres might be inside one bounding box.
 When we want to check if ray hits any of these objects, we can first check if it hits the bounding box.